|SIYE Time:15:13 on 17th December 2018|

 ‘You are, Lily.’
 Harry laughed.
 He bent down, kissed his daughter on the top of her head and hauled her back onto her feet.

 Grimmauld Place had been their home for the seven years since they married.
 Really, it had been their home since long before then.
-Almost from the day she’d left school, she’d spent at least as much time in London as she had at the several flats that she’d shared with various team-mates on Ynys Mon, the Isle of Anglesea.
+Almost from the day she’d left school, she’d spent at least as much time in London as she had at the flat, and the house she’d occupied on Ynys Mon, the Isle of Anglesea.

 Early in the New Year, she and Harry had discussed the problems their London home presented.
 Often, after they had discussed and rambled and sidetracked their way through one of their problems, they were unable to remember who had finally come up with the solution.
 This had been one of those occasions.
 Moving into the countryside had been Harry’s idea, she was certain of that.
 Harry disagreed; he claimed that the idea had been hers.
 She’d started to argue, very vociferously, but Harry had merely laughed.
 He’d told her that he’d take the credit, if she insisted, but he didn’t care whose idea it was, so long as they were both in agreement.

 Kreacher had remained behind at Grimmauld Place.
 It had always been his home, and it would always be the home of the still-revered Regulus Black.
 Their ancient house elf would have moved, had they insisted, but he would not retire, and despite their best efforts to persuade him, he refused to be freed.
 Kreacher considered freedom to be a punishment.
 Grimmauld Place was now a lodging house, let to a variety of junior-grade Ministry trainees.
 Harry and Ginny were landlords, and Kreacher was the happy, and very protective, concierge.